a-rey/CISCO_configs/README.md

 ### Troubleshooting

-EIGRP issues:
+Common Issues:

-1. No EIGRP neighbors
+1. No EIGRP neighbors...
    1. Authentication values incorrect?
    2. Local interfaces not in an up&up state?
    3. EIGRP neighbor interfaces not in the same subnet?
    4. ACL blocking routing protocol packets to 224.0.0.10?
    5. EIGRP neighbors not in same ASN?
    6. K-values do not match?
-2. EIGRP neighbors can't stay up
+2. EIGRP neighbors can't stay up...
-   1. Hello timer values > neighbor hold timers?
+   1. Local hello timer value greater than neighbor's hold timer value?
-3. Passive interfaces
+3. Passive interfaces...
    1. `show ip eigrp interfaces` shows only active interfaces
       - Use `show ip protocols` to see passive interfaces
-4. Auto summarization issues
+4. Auto summarization issues...
    1. Any discontiguous networks?

 Example troubleshooting output: